 UC Berkeley Shoelace Knot Study

-The following is my detailed critique of this research, with some startling revelations.
+It was only when the official embargo was lifted (about a day later) that I was able to read the actual research paper.
+The following is my detailed critique of this research – with some startling revelations.
 This critique has since been published by the Royal Society A alongside the original paper.

 This suggested that the interplay of both swinging and stomping forces experienced while running or walking was required for a shoelace knot to untie itself.